Yj-Xiong/DyTSwiG-SE/README.md

 ## Training with Other Dataset
 Ensure the new clean and noisy files are moved to `OtherDataset/wavs_clean` and `OtherDataset/wavs_noisy`.
-Edit path in make_file_list.py and run
+Edit path in make_file_list.py and run:
 ``` bash
 cd DyTSwiG-SE-Main/tools
 python make_file_list.py